Momentum Squeezed State Realized via Optimal Filtering in Optomechanics: Implications for Gravity-Induced Entanglement: Introduction

-\textit{Introduction---} Cavity optomechanical systems, consisting of an optical cavity mode and a mechanical oscillator, provide a promising platform for realizing macroscopic quantum states \cite{Yanbei,Aspelmeyer,Bowen}.
-In particular, it has been demonstrated that continuous measurement combined with appropriate quantum control can cool the oscillator to its ground state \cite{Whittle,Matsumoto}.
-Utilizing this approach, it is shown that the generation of entanglement between macroscopic objects can be achieved \cite{Helge,Mikietal}, where the quantum optimal filter plays an important role.
-Furthermore, recent theoretical studies suggest the potential for verifying the gravity-induced entanglement (GIE) with optomechanical systems \cite{Miao20,Datta21,Miki2024,Miki2024b,Matsumoto2025,Hatakeyama2025}, for exploring the quantum nature of gravity \cite{Feynman1995,Bose2017,Marletto2017}.
+Cavity optomechanical systems, consisting of an optical cavity mode coupled to a mechanical oscillator, provide a promising and highly controllable platform for realizing and probing macroscopic quantum states~\cite{Chen2013,Aspelmeyer2014,Bowen}.
+In particular, it has been demonstrated both theoretically and experimentally that continuous quantum measurement, when combined with appropriate feedback and quantum control, enables the cooling of a mechanical oscillator close to or even into its quantum ground state~\cite{Whittle2021,Matsumoto}.
+Beyond ground-state preparation, this measurement-based approach allows one to engineer nonclassical conditional states of motion, such as squeezed and entangled states, in regimes that would otherwise be inaccessible due to thermal noise and decoherence.
+Utilizing these techniques, the authors of Refs.~\cite{Helge2008,Miki2023} demonstrated the potential for generating and stabilizing entanglement between spatially separated or distinct macroscopic mechanical objects under continuous measurement, where the quantum optimal filter plays a crucial role in extracting the maximum amount of information from the measurement record and in suppressing classical noise.
+Such conditional entanglement schemes provide a powerful framework for exploring quantum correlations at increasingly larger mass and length scales, pushing the boundary between the quantum and classical worlds.

+More recently, significant attention has been directed toward the possibility of observing gravity-induced entanglement (GIE) \cite{Bose2017,Marletto2017,Krisnanda2019}.
+The central idea is that if gravity itself acts as a quantum mediator, then two massive objects interacting solely through their mutual gravitational attraction can become entangled \cite{Feynman1995}.
+Observation of such entanglement would provide strong evidence that gravity possesses the intrinsically quantum nature, offering a novel and experimentally accessible test of quantum gravity in the low-energy, non-relativistic regime \cite{Krisnanda2019}.
+Recent theoretical studies suggest that gravity-induced entanglement may be experimentally accessible in optomechanical systems, highlighting their potential as a platform for testing the quantum nature of gravity \cite{Miao2020,Datta2021,Miki2024a,Miki2024b,Matsumoto2025,Hatakeyama2025}.